PPP2796/PPP2796/README.md

 - 👋 Hi, I’m Pooja Pai.
-I am currently working as a Lead Specialist habing 6 years of work experience in the field of Data Analytics.
+I am currently working as a Lead Specialist having 6 years of work experience in the field of Data Analytics.
 I have worked in Banking , IT and Insurance domains.
 My job mainly focuses on MIS,Data Analysis,Data Reports,Data Visualisation.
 - 😄 Pronouns: She/Her
 - 💞️ I’m looking to collaborate on projects based on NLP , Data Extraction ,Data Visualisation and Story telling.